dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/companion_config.md

 - Enabling a parent rule with a companion enables them both
 - Disabling the rule which enabled the companion disables the companion
-- Disabling the companion does NOT disable the rule
+- Disabling the companion does NOT disable the parent rule

-Consider the following Example `Python = ["PythonNon"]`
+Consider the following example `Python = ["PythonNon"]`

-`Python ` Is the parent rule and `PythonNon` Is its child.
-Say  `Enable Python` then not only would `Python` and `PythonNon` would become enabled.
+`Python ` is the parent rule and `PythonNon` is its child.
+If you say  `Enable Python` then not only `Python` but also `PythonNon` rule would become enabled.

 Guide to creating your own companions

-- The names are the exact class names of the Rule.
+- The names are the exact class names of the rule.

 - The rule `parent rule` must be MergeRules and a the `child` MappingRules.
-- Caution it is possible to have a companion rule circle, which  is to say, an infinite enable loop.
+- Caution it is possible to have a companion rule circle, which  is to say, an infinite loop.

 Default companions for Caster `1.x.x`